tnakagome/exray/README.md

 # Build
 In order to build the library, sync the source code to your Linux box and run make all.
 It will generate libexray.so.

+The binary is 64-bit by default.
+In case you need a 32-bit version of libexray, you can configure the bitness of the build to 32.
+Edit the 'BUILD_MODE' at the beginning of the Makefile at the top level.

 # Usage
 You can attach the library to an application when you run it, like this

     $ LD_PRELOAD=./libexray.so <command line>

 # Example
+Real-world application examples of libexray are in the [Wiki](https://github.com/tnakagome/exray/wiki).

-Below is an example of an exception thrown and caught within libreoffice.
+Below is an example of exception thrown and caught within libreoffice.

 This application is chosen as an example because it is one of a few, popular applications that can demonstrate the power of libexray.